Sport in London: American football

+Ice hockey

+London once had two top-level ice hockey teams, the London Knights (who played at London Arena) and London Racers (who played at both Alexandra Palace and the Lee Valley Ice Centre).
+Both teams have disbanded, and as of the 2023-24 season there are no London-based teams in the top-level professional Elite Ice Hockey League.

+London does however boast several teams across the three tiers of the semi-professional English National Hockey League: Raiders IHC, Streatham IHC, Lee Valley Lions, Haringey Huskies, Streatham Blackhawks, and the Romford Buccaneers.

+The first games of the 2007–08 NHL season were played in London, featuring a two-game series between the Anaheim Ducks and the Los Angeles Kings.

 Other sports

 Recent years have seen cycling in London become increasingly popular.
-Transport for London have taken measures to improve cycling safety, and launched new initiatives including the Barclays Cycle Hire, Cycle Superhighways, and free cycle training.
+Transport for London have taken measures to improve cycling safety, and launched new initiatives, including the Barclays Cycle Hire, Cycle Superhighways, and free cycle training.
 The Lee Valley VeloPark was constructed for the 2012 Olympic and Paralympic Games, and re-opened to the public in March 2014.
 London was a part of the 2007 and 2014 Tour de France.

-London once had 2 top-level ice hockey teams, the London Knights (who played at London Arena) and London Racers (who played at the Lee Valley Ice Centre).
-There are no London-based teams in the Elite Ice Hockey League; London does however ice a few teams in the lower-tier English Premier Ice Hockey League (Romford Raiders) and English National Hockey League (Lee Valley Lions, Haringey Greyhounds and Streatham Redskins).
-The first games of the 2007–08 NHL season were played in London.

-Other popular sports include netball, field hockey, basketball, baseball (Croydon Pirates are champions), bowls, snooker, tennis, swimming, motor-racing at Brands Hatch, golf, darts, racquets, croquet, squash, horse-racing (Epsom and elsewhere), boxing, wrestling, archery and rink hockey represented by London Rink Hockey Club, playing in England Premier League and representing England in European Competitions at Top Level.
+Other popular sports include netball, field hockey, basketball, baseball (Croydon Pirates are champions), bowls, snooker, tennis, swimming, motor-racing at Brands Hatch, the Formula E London ePrix, golf, darts, racquets, croquet, squash, horse-racing (Epsom and elsewhere), boxing, wrestling, archery and rink hockey represented by London Rink Hockey Club, playing in England Premier League and representing England in European Competitions at Top Level.

-London also has Inter-county Gaelic football and Hurling teams which is one of only two outside Ireland to compete in the All-Ireland Senior Football Championship or the All-Ireland Senior Hurling Championship.
-Similarly, London plays host to London Camanachd, one of the few shinty team outside Scotland which competes in Camanachd Association competitions and English Shinty Association competitions.
+London also has Inter-county Gaelic football and Hurling teams, which are one of only two outside Ireland to compete in the All-Ireland Senior Football Championship or the All-Ireland Senior Hurling Championship.
+Similarly, London plays host to London Camanachd, one of the few shinty teams outside Scotland which competes in Camanachd Association competitions and English Shinty Association competitions.

 London also hosts three women's roller derby leagues: the London Rockin' Rollers, London Roller Derby, and Croydon Roller Derby.
 All are widely regarded as top teams in Europe, with the London Rollergirls' A and B teams (London Brawling and Brawl Saints) both unbeaten in Europe.

 London also hosts an International Swimming League (ISL) team called the London Roar.